 “… The high-end scenarios RCP8.5 or SSP5-8.5 have recently been argued to be implausible to unfold (e.g., (Hausfather and Peters, 2020); … .
 However, where relevant we show results for SSP5-8.5, for example to enable backwards compatibility with AR5, for comparison between emission-driven and concentration-driven simulations, and because there is greater data availability of daily output for SSP5-8.5.
 When presenting low-likelihood high-warming storylines we also show results from the high-end SSP5-8.5 scenario.

 Thus the Jacobs’ projections are “implausible”, and they are basically only used by the IPCC for comparative reasons.

-Based on IPCC AR6 WG1 the likely effects of climate change would be best represented by the SSP2-4.5 scenarios.
+Based on IPCC AR6 WG1 the “likely effects” of climate change would be best represented by the SSP2-4.5 scenarios.